Does it mean I’m getting old when I haven’t even thought about Halloween except for what kind of treats I can make for the blog?

 - ½ tsp salt

-- 60 orange organic chocolate Sundrops* (optional, but accounted for in calories)
+- 60 orange organic chocolate Sundrops* (optional, but accounted for in nutritional info, you can also use a dairy-free chocolate chip)

 - Preheat oven to 350 degrees.